Rabonda/alx-low_level_programming/0x02-functions_nested_loops/README.md

 mandatory

-Write a program that prints `Holberton`, followed by a new line.
+Write a program that prints `_putchar`, followed by a new line.

 -   The program should return `0`